Depression has a strong stigma, and depression in men, even more so.

 Sure, we can take a look at the cycle.
 Boy grows up seeing dad not ask for help or show emotion, Dad didn’t see his dad express emotions…etc etc etc.

 - Men are four times (FOUR TIMES) more likely than women to commit suicide.

 Can you imagine what this statistic could be if men sought help when they needed it?

 The “D” Diagnosis

 Therapy isn’t the only way, but it is a really effective one.
-It’s a radical act for many guys and takes a boatload of courage since some of us are told from birth not to be a cry-baby (even when we were literally cry-babies!)
+It’s a radical act for many guys and takes a boatload of courage since some of us are told from birth not to be a cry-baby (even when we were literally babies who are crying!)
 Confronting the emotional expression that holds men back is necessary, with or without therapy.

 Still, I want to talk here about what I mean when I’m talking about depression in men.

 Depression in Men: What Makes the Depressed Man Different?